leandrocp/mdex/PROGRESS.md

 - raw HTML rendering for the default MDEx README
 - Lumis highlighting for partial code fences
 - a collapsible, Lumis-highlighted "How it works" card below the controls
+- a subtle, reduced-motion-aware reveal for new preview chunks
 - source byte and chunk counts
 - MDEx update and replacement counts
 - keyed DOM chunk counts